django-cms/django-cms/docs/getting_started/tutorial.rst

 This command depends on whether you **upgrade** your installation or do a **fresh install**.
-We recommend that you get familiar with the way `South`_ works, as it is a very powerful, easy and convenient tool.
-Django CMS uses it extensively.
+We recommend that you get familiar with the way `South`_ works, as it is a very powerful, easy and convenient tool. django CMS uses it extensively.

 Fresh install
 -------------